-Join New Mexico Wild and Quiet Waters Paddling to explore the primitive aspects of the lifeline of New Mexico from Corrales to Alameda Bridge in Albuquerque (water level permitting).
+Join New Mexico Wild, Quiet Waters Paddling and Far Flung Adventures to explore the primitive aspects of the lifeline of New Mexico from Bernalillo to the Alameda Bridge in Albuquerque.
 Our experienced guides and conservationists will provide history and discuss important issues about this highly managed, but gorgeous stretch of the Rio Grande River.
-This trip will be an easy paddle down the river.

 Powered by iCagenda